lidat/knowledge-center/pages/knowledgedocs/Messaging Channels/7 Essential Ways to Enhance In-app Messaging.md

 Facilitate rich conversations between brands and consumers with beyond-text capabilities.
 The LiveEngage in-app messaging SDK allows brands to build a full-scale consumer messaging experience within their own app.
 The SDK is completely customizable, with all the capabilities your consumers expect from a modern messaging app.

 Check out this video to see how you can give consumers a richer in-app messaging experience with your brand.
-Watch: ** [7 essential ways to enhance in-app messaging](https://vimeo.com/238914522/c1b594b8a4).**
+Watch:

+<div style="display: block; position: relative; max-width: 100%;"><div class="iframecontainer"><iframe src="https://player.vimeo.com/video/238914522" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe></div></div>